Mintplex-Labs/anything-llm/docker/Readme.md

 Make sure you have disconnected from any VPN to avoid connection issues for the next step

-In a command prompt navigate to this folder
+In a command prompt navigate to docker folder

 Once here, execute the following command: